alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 ####1) Address your weaknesses####

 I don't know what qualifications they were looking for, but if attending Devboot camp is really important to you, then ask yourself why you failed the interview.
 Did you stumble through algorithm questions?
 Then brush up on linked lists, binary search trees, hash tables, etc..
-Google the different algorithms and try to implement them in python and java.
+Google the different algorithms and try to implement them in C or Python or Java.

 Did you get passed over due to lack of experience?
 Look for ways to expand your skillset in the particular technology you're interested in.
 Perhaps it's setting up a personal server at home to work with SQL databases.
 Or making an HTML5 snake game that involves graphics and game logic.
 Whatever it is, nothing beats hands-on experience.